About The Project

 What is ‘Marbled Fennec Networks’?

-The project is the end result of a very loose knit group of computer networking hobbyist.
-We work together to bring IPv6 connectivity to other hobbyist’ homelabs and devices, while making things such as IPv4 port forwarding and IPv6 connectivity easier to access and deploy.
+The project is the end result of a very loose knit group of five computer networking and IT hobbyist.
+We work together to bring IPv6 connectivity to other hobbyist’ homelabs and devices, while making IPv6 connectivity easier to access and deploy.

 What is ‘FurrIX’?

-FurrIX, or furrix.zone, is a subproject of ours that is responsible for all of the router gear, IP address allocations and network operations.
+FurrIX, or furrix.zone, is a subproject of ours that is responsible for all of the routing gear, IP address allocations, subnet management and network operations.
+FurrIX can be thought of as the backend for everything else on MFN.

 Why do y’all do this?